 - internal escalation and whistleblowing policy; and

-- anti-money laundering policy.
+- anti-money laundering and terrorist financing policy.

 Assessment of effectiveness in preventing Modern Slavery

 The risk of Modern Slavery is expected to fluctuate over time.
 Winton will use the following key performance indicators to assess effectiveness of its anti-modern slavery processes and procedures on an ongoing basis: